 Nine of the 20 are considered essential amino acids, meaning they cannot be made by your body and must be obtained through your diet.

-Of the nine essential amino acids, three are the branched-chain amino acids (BCAAs): leucine, isoleucine and valine.
+Of the nine essential amino acids, three are considered branched-chain amino acids (BCAAs): leucine, isoleucine, and valine.

 One of the most popular uses of BCAAs is to increase muscle growth.

-In one study, people who consumed a drink with 5.6 grams of BCAAs after their resistance workout had a 22% greater increase in muscle protein synthesis compared to those who consumed a placebo drink (3).
+In one study, people who consumed a drink with 5.6 grams (g) of BCAAs after their resistance workout had a 22% greater increase in muscle protein synthesis compared to those who consumed a placebo drink (

-That being said, this increase in muscle protein synthesis is approximately 50% less than what was observed in other studies where people consumed a whey protein shake containing a similar amount of BCAAs (4, 5).
+That being said, this increase in muscle protein synthesis is approximately 50% less than what was observed in other older studies where people consumed a whey protein shake containing a similar amount of BCAAs (

-Whey protein contains all the essential amino acids needed to build muscle.
+Whey protein contains all of the essential amino acids needed to build muscle.

-Summary BCAAs play an important role in building muscle.
-However, your muscles require all the essential amino acids for the best results.
+BCAAs play an important role in building muscle.
+However, your muscles require all of the essential amino acids for the best results.